praetoria/mittn/docs/README_tlschecker.md

      mittn/examples/ You can use it as a template or to just see how the Mittn suite is used.

-  2. General test configuration items in mittn/examples/mittn.conf; default values for the options are commented out.
+  2. General test configuration items are in mittn/examples/mittn.conf; default values for the options are commented out.